-ART 495 Senior Seminar
+ART 495 Senior Seminar (3)

-In the fall of the senior year, students will be given the opportunity to produce a self-directed, mature body of work.
+Students will be given the opportunity to

+produce a self-directed, mature body of work.
 Seniors are encouraged to work on the concept for the seminar over the summer, submitting a completed proposal within the first week of the fall semester.
 Weekly meetings will be held with the advisor to ensure regular progress in accomplishing the goals established in the student proposal.
-(Offered in the fall)
+(Offered in the fall of alternate years)